batect/batect/rfcs/2020-02-telemetry/proposal.md

 ### On first run with telemetry not explicitly disabled

-Provided telemetry is not explictly disabled through either of the mechanisms listed above, and that batect is running with a TTY and does not detect it is running on CI, batect would show the following prompt the first time it is run:
+Provided telemetry is not explictly disabled through any of the mechanisms listed above, and that batect is running with a TTY and does not detect it is running on CI, batect would show the following prompt the first time it is run:

 ```
 batect can collect and report anonymous environment, usage and performance information.
 This information does not include personal or sensitive information, and is used to help improve batect.